Is a balance sheet important? What is its purpose?

 Net Worth, or Owners Equity, is one of the most important (and underrated) lines in your balance sheet.

-Owner's equity (or shareholder's equity if business is structured as an LLC or corporate) is calculated in the same manner as net worth.
+Owner's equity (or shareholder's equity if business is structured as an LLC) is calculated in the same manner as net worth.
 The answer is simply given a different name.

 Worth a second look